kyuthin74/HealthBook/README.md

   # Appointment Booking App

-  HealthBook is a Vite + React implementation of the Appointment Booking App Figma concept (https://www.figma.com/design/MpIDdglof0bGxqUMgIa4ch/Appointment-Booking-App).
+  HealthBook is a Vite + React implementation of the Appointment Booking App.
 It provides a patient-facing booking flow, self-service appointment management, and a staff dashboard powered by mock data with hooks ready for Supabase integration.

   ## About the app